Linearized Fields for Causal Variational Principles: Existence Theory and Causal Structure: Discussion and Outlook

 The basic difficulty in clarifying the connection between the different cone structures is that our energy estimates are based on hyperbolicity conditions (see Definitions~\ref{defhypcond} or~\ref{defhypcond2}) which involve positivity properties of certain surface layer integrals.
 These positivity properties should be related to or be a consequence of the fact that~$\rho$ is a minimizer of the causal variational principle.
 But understanding in detail how this connection comes about and how it is related to the cones in~\eqref{coneL} remains a challenging open problem.

-\Thanks{{{\em{Acknowledgments:}} We would like to thank Niky Kamran, Igor Khavkine, Johannes Kleiner, Simone Murro and Miguel S{\'a}nchez for helpful discussions.
-We are grateful to Johannes Wurm for useful comments on the manuscript.
+\Thanks{{{\em{Acknowledgments:}} We would like to thank Niky Kamran, Igor Khavkine, Johannes Kleiner, Simone Murro, Marco Oppio and Miguel S{\'a}nchez for helpful discussions.
+We are grateful to Marco Oppio, Johannes Wurm and the referee for useful comments on the manuscript.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}